-Bluestep has developed a funding platform with access to a diverse funding mix, including deposits in Sweden and Norway, RMBS and warehouse funding.
+Bluestep has developed a funding platform with access to a diverse funding mix, including deposits in Sweden and Norway, Medium Term Notes, RMBS and warehouse funding.

 Bluestep has been using retail deposits as a funding source since 2008 in Sweden and 2010 in Norway.
 Retail deposits is a flexible source of funding as Bluestep is able to adjust inflows and outflows and the maturity profile of the deposit book by adjusting rates offered on deposits.
+Daily changes in deposit flows have historically been very limited (less than 1 per cent) when put in relation to the total deposit portfolio.